dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 During **backup**: the 16 bytes IV is prepended to the Cipher-text data after encryption.

 ### Backup

-During **restore**: the first 16 bytes is read as the IV before decrypting the rest of the data.

-During **backup**: the 16 bytes IV is prepended to the Cipher-text data after encryption.

 Backup is an online tool, meaning it is available when alpha is running.
 For encrypted backups, the alpha must be configured with the “encryption_key_file”.